 This was the first Botanical Garden set up in Central America and the only one in Guatemala.
-At present, the Centro de Estudios Conservacionistas (CECON) is in charge of the garden's management and maintenance.
-It offers a wide variety of local and exotic plants, including a wide range of Guatemalan, endemic and endangered species.
+The Centro de Estudios Conservacionistas (CECON) is in charge of the garden's management and maintenance.
+It offers a wide variety of plants, including a wide range of Guatemalan, endemic and endangered species.
 There are 18,000 square meters of gardens and visiting is a pleasant educational experience, as most of the plants are classified according to their common and scientific names.
-There are also guided tours for groups and assistance to researchers, teachers and students.
+There are also guided tours for groups and assistance for researchers, teachers and students.
 The garden plays an important role within the conservation of species, as it includes the Index Seminum Unit, which collects seeds from the Botanical Garden and the countryside in order to exchange them with other botanical gardens abroad.
 It supports botanical education in Guatemala.
-Entrance to the Gardens is through the Museo de Historia Natural.

 At the top of a hill known as Cerrito Del Carmen, is a hermitage dating from the 16th century.
 Inside there is an image of the Virgen Del Carmen made of embossed silver which was donated by the "barefooted Carmelites" congregation in 1620.
 As a result the hill was consecrated and given the name of Carmen.
 From the top of the hill there is a fantastic view of the city center.
 The sides are covered by trees and vegetation forming a beautiful wood with paths and benches within the city, frequented by vendors, children playing, people strolling, and lots of local visitors at weekends.
 It is advisable to visit it during the day and preferably with other people.

-Inaugurated in 1925, the zoo is mostly visited by Guatemalan families on weekends, when it gets really busy, and by school groups during the week.
+Inaugurated in 1925, the zoo is mostly visited by families on weekends, when it gets really busy, and by school groups during the week.
 It has a wide variety of animals from Guatemala and other parts of the world.
-Its facilities have been recently refurbished.
 Animals are placed in cages which resemble their natural habitats, and there are many information boards.
 A tour around the zoo can take from a half to a full day.
 Food, sweets and drinks are available from stands at the entrance and around the park.
 There are also recreation areas for children and benches strategically placed for adults needing a rest.
-If you want to take a souvenir with you, there are many photographers waiting to take your picture.

 This avenue runs from Calle 1 up to Calle 20 along the boundary of Zones 9 and 10.
 It was built and opened in 1897, during the government of Jose Maria Reyna Barrios, who wanted to copy Champs Elysees in Paris.
 The boulevard was known as Boulevard 30 de Junio in commemoration of the liberal victory of 1871.
 It changed names from Boulevard La Reforma to Paseo de la Reforma, and finally to Avenida La Reforma in commemoration of Justo Rufino Barrios, known as "The Reformer."
 Adorned with many monuments, this avenue is considered part of the national heritage due to its artistic and historical value.
 There are many modern buildings on both sides of the avenue.
 This avenue starts at Plaza Obelisco, where a torch, constantly lit, symbolizes the freedom of Guatemala.